 Tests are done to determine levels of thyroid hormones in the blood (see Thyroid function tests Thyroid function tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
 The two halves (lobes) of the gland are connected... read more ).

 Treatment of Congenital Goiter

-Goiters that compromise breathing and swallowing can be treated surgically.
+Goiters that cause breathing and swallowing difficulty can be treated surgically.